bhi-spring-591-2019/instructors/How to deploy your Azure FHR server, and load it with data.md

 While there are several options for deplying the FHIR API server, we will focus on a simple method that uses powershell to deploy the server in Azure, and will have authentication/authorization turned off by default.
 This will make it much easier to access at the begining.
 Microsoft has documentation on how to do this here: [https://github.com/Microsoft/fhir-server/blob/master/docs/DefaultDeployment.md](https://github.com/Microsoft/fhir-server/blob/master/docs/DefaultDeployment.md)
 We are going to skip most of the steps and go straight to the section that starts with "To deploy without Authentication/Authorization:"
-It lists two commands:
+It lists two powershell commands:

     $rg = New-AzureRmResourceGroup -Name "RG-NAME" -Location westus2 New-AzureRmResourceGroupDeployment -TemplateUri "https://raw.githubusercontent.com/Microsoft/fhir-server/master/samples/templates/default-azuredeploy.json" -ResourceGroupName $rg.ResourceGroupName -serviceName $fhirServiceName

-Because we skipped a few steps, we need to
+Because we skipped a few steps, we need to add two previous commands:

+    Connect-AzureRmAccount
+    $fhirServiceName = "MyFhirServer"

+Open powershell, run these two commands, and then the previous commands.
+Replace "RG-NAME" with a

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTA0MDU3NzcsNTU2NjY4MTY5XX0=
+eyJoaXN0b3J5IjpbLTQ5MTkwNzYzOSw1NTY2NjgxNjldfQ==
 -->